 Items can be searched for using the Search Bar at the top of the Process view.
 Searches can be made case-sensitive by toggling the Case Sensitive button below the Search Bar.
 Searches will search the full name of all items in the tree.
 For example, searching for

-table will return all items with
+purchase will return all items with

-table in their names, as well as all items under the
+purchase in their names, as well as all items under the

 Items in the Process view can be inspected, displayed, or opened from the context menu if they are not locked functions.